idreyn/elemental/README.md

 * __on event(e):__ The `on` block binds the JS it contains to an event, say, `click` or `keydown`.
 The parentheses can contain parameters to be used inside the block, but are completely optional.

-* __method doSomething([params]):__ A `method` block is just a function bound to the object being defined.
+* __method doSomething([parameters...]):__ A `method` block is just a function bound to the object being defined.
 You can call it later.

-* __my item([params]):__ The `my` keyword lets you nest Elemental definitions.
+* __my item([parameters...]):__ The `my` keyword lets you nest Elemental definitions.
 When Elemental sees a `my` block, it creates another definition that is localized in scope.
 It will be applied to any matching elements in the `html` block, but you can create another one using `this.create(type,params...)` in a JS block.
 Nested JS blocks can use `$parent` and `$root` to navigate the structure of the definition.

 * __find selector:__ Lets you apply a CSS rule to an arbitrary selector.
 Note that this happens only once, when the object is created.

+* __extends:__ You can provide a newline- or comma-delineated list of other Elemental classes for this one to inherit CSS and Javascript blocks from.

 # So how do I use it?

-Elemental is dependent on jQuery, so you'll need to include that, along with elemental.js, in the `<head>` of your document.
-After these two `<script>` tags, you can add Elemental definitions like this:
+Elemental is dependent on jQuery, so you'll need to include that, along with Elemental.js, in the `<head>` of your document.
+Anywhere before these `<script>` tags, you can add Elemental definitions like this:

 	<script type='text/elemental' src='my-definitions.elm'></script>

+When the DOM is parsed, Elemental will scour the document for elements whose class names match the name of an Elemental definition and will apply the definition to those elements.
+You can also create a new instance of an Elemental class like this:

+	var obj = elm.create('ClassName',[arguments...]);

+The `elm` object has a couple of other noteworthy methods, too:

+* __apply(HTMLElement e,String definition,[arguments...]):__ Applies an Elemental definition to an HTML object.

+*  __def(String definition):__  Returns the constructor function for an Elemental definition.

+* __parse(String toParse):__ Parses an Elemental definition from any string input.

+* __using(String file1, String file2, String fileN...,[Function callback])__: Loads all of the specified Elemental files for use and then calls `callback` when they're ready.

+That's just about it!
+You're ready to incorporate Elemental into your HTML5 workflow.